biopython/biopython/CONTRIBUTING.rst

     $ pip install restructuredtext_lint
     $ rst-lint --level warning *.rst

-More simply we currently suggest you install the git pre-commit hook described here which will check our basic coding conventions as you work: https://github.com/biopython/biopython/issues/493
+More simply, we currently suggest you install the git pre-commit hook described here which will check our basic coding conventions as you work: https://github.com/biopython/biopython/issues/493

 Testing